rastri-dey/RoboND_Map_My_World/README.md

 # RoboND Project: Map My World

-This project is the SLAM project of the Udacity Robotics Software Engineer Nanodegree.
-For the project, I applied the Real-Time Appearance Based Mapping (RTAB-Map) in ROS to perform SLAM in a simulated environment.
-See the writeup for an extended discussion of the theoretical content on SLAM algorithms and specifics of RTAB-Map.
+The Map My World project is the SLAM project of the Udacity Robotics Software Engineer Nanodegree.
+A Real-Time Appearance Based Mapping (RTAB-Map) via ROS packages are applied to perform SLAM in a simulated environment.
+See the writeup for theoretical content on SLAM algorithms and specifics of RTAB-Map with Results.

 ## Installation & Build
 ### ROS Kinetic
-The project was developed on Ubuntu 16.04 LTS with [ROS Kinetic](http://wiki.ros.org/kinetic), [Gazebo](http://gazebosim.org/) and [catkin](http://wiki.ros.org/catkin) installed.
+The project was developed on Ubuntu environment of Udacity Workspace with [ROS Kinetic](http://wiki.ros.org/kinetic), [Gazebo](http://gazebosim.org/) and [catkin](http://wiki.ros.org/catkin) installed.

 ### Dependencies
 The robot relies on the ``rtabmap_ros`` ROS package, which should be installed through ``apt-get``.

 ### Building the Workspace
-Use ``catkin`` to build the packages from source.
-From the ``catkin`` workspace where you cloned the repo, run:

-``catkin_make; source devel/setup.bash``

-to build the workspace packages and add them to the paths of ROS.
+Run and build the packages using:
+``cd catkin_ws``
+``catkin_make``
+``source devel/setup.bash``

 ### Running the Scripts

-After the above steps, you should be able to run the commands below in separate terminals:
+The below commands are allowed to run in separate terminals:

 Launch the world in Gazebo: